hacs/documentation/source/docs/use/repository_dashboard.md

     - Don't see a download button?
 The button doesn't show if the repository has already been downloaded.

 ## About repository options
+In the top-right corner, you will find the 3 dots menu (:material-dots-vertical:).
 At the top-right corner, you will find the 3 dots menu (:material-dots-vertical:).

 This can be used to quickly access the repository at [GitHub](https://github.com), and it's issue tracker.